g5ostXa/archypr/README.md

 > [!WARNING]
 > - **LLM code free project, every PR's that contains obvious AI generated code will be automatically denied and closed.**

-Nothing is planned for now, but we welcome contributions, ideas, advice and even opinions. \
+We welcome contributions, ideas, advice and even opinions. \
 Communicate with us: g5ostX2@proton.me